mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 class EnsembleModel(mlflow.pyfunc.PythonModel):
     """
-    An ensemble model class for training and predicting with multiple machine learning models.
+    An ensemble model class for training and predicting with multiple Machine Learning models.

     Attributes:
         preprocessor (ColumnTransformer or None): Preprocessing pipeline for feature engineering.